 Sew the selvedge from the top of the curtain.
 Turning this single selvedge is easy.
 Continue sewing until you reach the bottom.

 The opposite side has text and colour charts so we’ll want to conceal those.
 To do that, we’ll need to use a double hem.
 A double hem is a fold once and fold again.
 Sew this double hem to the bottom of the curtain.
-Once completed put the curtain piece to one side.
+Once you have sewn the hem, put the curtain piece to one side.

-Now we need to sort out the heading tape.
+Now we need to sort out the curtain heading tape.
 Here we have used a standard 3″ tape.
 This is what we'll use to attach the curtains to the rail (curtain track) or curtain rod.

 Pull the cords loose, tying them with a knot.